judeeey/neoclock/README.md

 ## 🛑 Restrictions

-**NeoClock** cannot be run as root (`sudo`).
+**neoclock** cannot be run as root (`sudo`).
 This is for security reasons and to avoid potential misconfigurations.
 If you attempt to run it with `sudo`, it will exit with an error message.

 ---

 ## 🛠️ Development

-If you'd like to contribute to **Neoclock**, follow these steps:
+If you'd like to contribute to **neoclock**, follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your fork locally: